-Featuring five floors of sporting and health facilities, four restaurants including western Sydney’s only revolving restaurant – Cucina Locale, multiple function rooms, a showroom, a great selection of sub and sporting clubs and a host of other facilities for its members, the Blacktown Workers Club is a premium entertainment and leisure destination in western Sydney.
+Featuring five floors of sporting and health facilities, two restaurants, multiple function rooms, a showroom, a great selection of sub and sporting clubs and a host of other facilities for its members, the Blacktown Workers Club is a premium entertainment and leisure destination in western Sydney.

 In the early days of the old Tin Shed, the club could only accommodate 250 members and demand was so great that ‘intending’ members had to join a waiting list until their number came up.
 The Club has expanded many times over the years to accommodate the needs of Blacktown’s population.

 The Blacktown branch of the Labor Party convened a meeting at the Blacktown School Of Arts on January 23, 1955 to discuss the formation of a club, using the very successful Mildura Workers Club as an example.
 Twenty six interested people attended the meeting chaired by Don Crellin, who outlined the aims and functions of the proposed club and suggested it be run on a non-political and non-sectarian basis.

 During the discussions it was mooted that the club be called the Blacktown Workingman’s Club but this was knocked back after it was pointed out that, if registered, it would automatically debar women from becoming members.